 5 Reasons Why Edible Gardens Need Native Plants

-We often get asked if it’s ok to grow natives with edibles, and the answer is yes, as that’s what many of us are implementing with great success.
-In fact, on a larger scale, many farmers are beginning to experiment with incorporating insectaries, or planting strips, mostly filled with native plants as part of their farming practices.
-With these these strips, farmers find:
+We often get asked if it’s ok to grow natives with edibles, and the answer is yes, as that’s what many of us native gardeners have been implementing with great success.
+In fact, on a larger scale, many farmers are beginning to experiment with incorporating insectaries or prairie strips mostly filled with native plants as part of their farming practices.
+With these strips, farmers find:

 Why?
 Here are the reasons:

-- A native plant hedgerow or garden will maintain a steady population of beneficial insects.
+1. A native plant hedgerow or garden will maintain a steady population of beneficial insects.
 These insects don’t care if their prey is on an edible plant or on an aster.
-Native plants support many different kinds of herbivorous insects, which in turn attract natural enemies, such as predatory and parasitic wasps, birds, ladybugs, beetles (many species’ larvae are voracious ground predators consuming root pests), lacewings, Ambush bugs, etc. By having these insects in your garden from the very beginning and giving them a steady supply of food and resources, when your plant crops are getting planted and in full swing, your pest control is already in place.
+Native plants support many different kinds of herbivorous insects, which in turn attract natural enemies, such as predatory and parasitic wasps, birds, ladybugs, beetles (many species of larvae are voracious ground predators consuming root pests), lacewings, ambush bugs, etc. By having these insects in your garden from the very beginning and giving them a steady supply of food and resources, when your plant crops are getting planted and in full swing, your pest control is already in place.
 Let’s not forget that birds eat insects, and having a bird-friendly garden will encourage them to help control pests.
-Many birds love slugs, as do other beneficial soil organisms.
+Many birds love slugs, as do many beneficial soil organisms such as Firefly larvae.

-- Native plants attract pollinators, particularly native bees.
+2. Native plants attract pollinators, particularly native bees.
 You should have plants blooming in the early spring through fall because pollinators are active then, and they all have differing times of emergence which will overlap with your flowering vegetable plants (such as tomatoes, squash, etc).
-Native bees are more efficient pollinators than honeybees (we love those too–native bees just are understudied, under-appreciated and under-resourced).
-These bees actively collect pollen.
+Native bees are more efficient pollinators than honeybees; honeybees negatively impact native bees.
 Having native plants present means you support native bees that have specialist relationships with native plants.
 Some bees can only use the pollen from the Helianthus genus to feed their larvae.
 Squash bees are a native bee and the best pollinator for squash.
-When these populations are not supported, people often either do not get squash (zucchini, etc) or they must hand-pollinate to ensure squash producing plants.
+When these populations are not supported, people often either do not get squash (zucchini, etc), or they must hand-pollinate to ensure squash producing plants.

 Allium cernuum – Nodding Wild Onion – bulbs, leaves (like chives, gave Chicago its name)